cha CLJ3 part8a

 How does bail work in criminal cases?

-What rights do the accused have in court?
+What rights do accused individuals have?

 What is the role of jurisdiction in legal cases?